bjpop/website/software.markdown

 #### Description

-L-Systems (wikipedia entry) are term rewriting languages which have interesting interpretations in computer graphics.
+[L-Systems](http://en.wikipedia.org/wiki/L-system) are term rewriting languages which can have interesting interpretations in computer graphics.

 Originally I wrote this program for a guest lecture in a first-year university Python course, but I have subsequently been using it to motivate computing to high-school students.